ben-arnold/enterics-immuno-epi/README.md

 # enterics-seroepi
-Insights into the complex seroepidemiology of enteric pathogens
+Insights into the complex seroepidemiology of enteric pathogens among children in high transmission settings

 ## Description